Khazoda/khazoda.com/src/lib/mod_descriptions/basicstorage.md

 station, are part of the same network.
 Interacting with the crate station is similar to crates:

-- <kbd>Right Click</kbd> inserts the entire stack of what you're holding into a compatible crate
+- **Right Click** inserts the entire stack of what you're holding into a compatible crate
-- <kbd>Shift Right Click</kbd> inserts all items from your inventory which match crates in the network.
+- **Shift Right Click** inserts all items from your inventory which match crates in the network.

 **What's its use?**